sirmuzz/accelerate3D/README.md

 ### Docker Deploy - App and Mongo
 The project can be deployed using Docker.
+You can obtain the latest version of Docker [here](https://docs.docker.com/install/overview/).

 ```bash
 # Add -d to commandline to detach